Cryosphere: Surface reflectance

+Thermal properties of cryospheric elements

 The thermal properties of cryospheric elements also have important climatic consequences.
 Snow and ice have much lower thermal diffusivities than air.
 Thermal diffusivity is a measure of the speed at which temperature waves can penetrate a substance.
 Snow and ice are many orders of magnitude less efficient at diffusing heat than air.
 Snow cover insulates the ground surface, and sea ice insulates the underlying ocean, decoupling the surface-atmosphere interface with respect to both heat and moisture fluxes.
 The flux of moisture from a water surface is eliminated by even a thin skin of ice, whereas the flux of heat through thin ice continues to be substantial until it attains a thickness in excess of 30 to 40 cm.
 However, even a small amount of snow on top of the ice will dramatically reduce the heat flux and slow down the rate of ice growth.
 The insulating effect of snow also has major implications for the hydrological cycle.
 In non-permafrost regions, the insulating effect of snow is such that only near-surface ground freezes and deep-water drainage is uninterrupted.

 While snow and ice act to insulate the surface from large energy losses in winter, they also act to retard warming in the spring and summer because of the large amount of energy required to melt ice (the latent heat of fusion, 3.34 x 105 J/kg at 0 °C).
 However, the strong static stability of the atmosphere over areas of extensive snow or ice tends to confine the immediate cooling effect to a relatively shallow layer, so that associated atmospheric anomalies are usually short-lived and local to regional in scale.
 In some areas of the world such as Eurasia, however, the cooling associated with a heavy snowpack and moist spring soils is known to play a role in modulating the summer monsoon circulation.

-Gutzler and Preston (1997) recently presented evidence for a similar snow-summer circulation feedback over the southwestern United States.
+Climate change feedback mechanisms

-The role of snow cover in modulating the monsoon is just one example of a short-term cryosphere-climate feedback involving the land surface and the atmosphere.
-From Figure 1 it can be seen that there are numerous cryosphere-climate feedbacks in the global climate system.
+There are numerous cryosphere-climate feedbacks in the global climate system.
 These operate over a wide range of spatial and temporal scales from local seasonal cooling of air temperatures to hemispheric-scale variations in ice sheets over time scales of thousands of years.
 The feedback mechanisms involved are often complex and incompletely understood.
 For example, Curry et al. (1995) showed that the so-called "simple" sea ice-albedo feedback involved complex interactions with lead fraction, melt ponds, ice thickness, snow cover, and sea-ice extent.